Manikantan-S/ZeroMeat/README.md

    npm run dev

 You are good to go ,Happy coding !!
-This website has been made for ZeroMeatFood pvt.Ltd it is still in making once completed it will be deployed.
+This website has been made for ZeroMeatFood pvt.Ltd it is still in the process of development.